CHILD PROTECTION POLICY

-Junk Ensemble is committed to upholding the rights of children and young people as performers, participants and audience members for their work.
+Junk Ensemble is committed to practice that protects children and young people from harm.

 Since the publication of the 1987 Child Abuse Guidelines by the Department of Health, the profile of child abuse as a social problem has risen considerably in Ireland.
 During this period, significant reforms have taken place in terms of legislation, policies and services established to promote the protection and welfare of children.
 The Child Care Act, 1991 updated legislation for the welfare and protection of children.
 In September 1992, the UN Convention on the Rights of the Child was ratified by Ireland and came into force on 21 October 1992.
-Health board community care services have been expanded considerably and management responsibilities for child care and child protection have been re-organised.
+Health board community care services have been expanded considerably and management responsibilities for childcare and child protection have been reorganised.
 In 1993, Children First: National Guidelines for the Protection of Children were issued.
-Finally, key aspects of the Data Protection Act 1998 and its subsequent amendment, the Data Protection (Amendment) Act 2003 also apply to working with children and youth.
+Finally, key aspects of the Data Protection Act 1998 and its subsequent amendment, the Data Protection (Amendment) Act 2003 also applies to working with children and youth.